 The reference comparison track is a pure 400 Hz sine wave.
 The second signal adds 4% third-order harmonic distortion and is just included to get you started so that you know what to listen for.
 This one should be obvious to your Grandma.
 Work your way down and see how low you can go.
 Given the right pair of headphones and a quiet listening environment, some of you should be able to hear the presence of the third harmonic even in the last of these tests, but most should find that 1% or even 0.5% distortion is easily audible.
 Would real music mask this effect?
 Perhaps.
 But it’s not for us to dictate what somebody else calls ‘real music’, and it would obviously be preferable not to have to rely on masking effects and psychoacoustics to sweep these errors under the carpet.
 Playing music at 100 dB, a 0.1% distortion ends up 60 dB below the fundamental, i.e., 40 dB, which is roughly the level of normal conversation.
 If we had a 0.001% (-100 dBFS) level of distortion at this same volume level, this would result in a 0 dB distortion amplitude, which would guarantee the distortion to always be completely inaudible without needing to rely on the pot-luck of masking effects.
 We don’t claim that any of the above levels of distortion would cause the bulk of the population to dislike a particular headphone – the masses are not that discerning, and even if they were it wouldn’t make distortion a leading-order effect on preference.
 However, all other things being equal, it could end up acting as a tie-breaker.
 Distortion that is obviously audible in some test scenario is enough to risk it being audible during actual music playback and this makes its measurement relevant and intrinsically interesting.
 The only safe solution in headphone design is to ensure distortion levels are sufficiently low that their audibility – in any situation – wouldn’t even be up for debate anymore.
 At modest (e.g., 70 dB) listening volumes, headphones such as the Beyerdynamic Xelento can already achieve this.

 The prevalence of high levels of third-order harmonic distortion in balanced-armature drivers, along with their natural tendency to struggle with the generation of low frequencies and their greater sensitivity to seal-leakage effects can sometimes contribute to giving BA-based headphones a slightly lean and unnatural bass timbre, even if/when their frequency response graph appears to essentially match those of planar magnetic or dynamic driver IEMs.
 BA-based headphones also tend to suffer disproportionately from strong impedance variation with frequency.
-Despite these many reasons to avoid using BA drivers, there are a couple of good reason for OEMs to stick with them – use of multiple BA drivers can sometimes make a headphone easier to tune, and they’re cheap and can offer larger profit margins.
+Despite these many reasons to avoid using BA drivers, there are some good reasons for OEMs to stick with them – use of multiple BA drivers can sometimes make a headphone easier to tune, they can give a bigger dynamic range, and they’re cheap and can offer larger profit margins.

 While a frequency-response graph typically covers the entire audible spectrum in a snapshot, actual music is comprised of a series of transients that contain only a limited subset of those frequencies at any given instant.
 A conventional FR graph couldn’t show even the largest of the distortion levels considered above.
 Being generous and considering a healthy 5% level of distortion, we can sum an 80 dB and a 54 dB signal (5% of the fundamental amplitude) resulting in, even assuming perfect constructive interference, an increment of only 0.02 dB (continuing our generosity by rounding up to 2 decimal places).
 This very-audible effect would be completely imperceptible to the eye on any FR graph.